Predictive Scheduling Laws in 2023: What Employers Need to Know

 Prohibitions

 Several states have gone in the opposite direction—explicitly forbidding the enactment of predictive scheduling laws.
-These include:
+These include the following:

 These laws state that local city governments are prohibited from creating laws around scheduling, minimum wage changes, and additional employment matters.